We should not let our fears hold us back from pursuing our hopes.

 Galleries with Established Submission Procedures.

 The second gallery I worked for in Scottsdale had open submission hours weekly.
-They encouraged artists to show up between 2 PM to 4 PM on any Wednesday.
+They encouraged artists to show up between 2 PM and 4 PM on any Wednesday.
 The owner blocked the time for him or the gallery director to be there to meet with artists.

 Practice to Be Confident When Presenting Your Work.